Nigeria: Mental Illness - Expert Calls On Govt to Ban Chaining of Patients in Health Centres

 "The Nigerian government should ban chaining and urgently investigate chaining in state-owned rehabilitation centers, psychiatric hospitals, and faith-based and traditional healing centers in all 36 states and the Federal Capital Territory.

-"The government should also prioritize the development of quality, accessible, and affordable community-based mental health services.
+"The government should also prioritise the development of quality, accessible, and affordable community-based mental health services.

 "The first thing though is to create better awareness among the population.
 Mental health is like any other issue and can become a sickness.
 It needs empathy and treatment as may be necessary.
 It is not a curse and the sufferers are not possessed.